-4.1 Despite having a limited resource base, the Council has a track record of getting things done and uses partnerships, both with public agencies, the voluntary sector and the private sector to deliver its agenda.
-In the External Auditor's last Annual Audit letter to the Council, PKF's conclusion was that:
+Despite having a limited resource base, the Council has a track record of getting things done and uses partnerships, both with public agencies, the voluntary sector and the private sector to deliver its agenda.
+In the External Auditor's last two Annual Audit letter to the Council, PKF's conclusion has been that:

-"The Authority continues to make good progress in dealing with the initiatives required of local Government as well as its own local challenges"
+"The Authority continues to make good progress in dealing with the initiatives required of local Government as well as its own local challenges" (PKF Audit letter, 2002)

-4.2 The Council receives the lowest level of grant support of all the Essex Districts, spends the lowest per head of resident population, but at the same time receives the highest satisfaction ratings of the Essex Authorities.
+The Council receives the lowest level of grant support of all the Essex Districts, spends the lowest per head of resident population, but at the same time receives the highest satisfaction ratings of the Essex Authorities.
 When the statutory general satisfaction survey was carried out in 2001, 75% of our residents stated they were very satisfied or fairly satisfied with our services.
-Satisfaction with services was also high relative to other Authorities in respect of Council housing, Benefits, Cleanliness, Waste Collection and Recycling.
-Our level of complaints has fallen from 593 in 2000/01 to 244 in 2002/2003, ombudsman queries remain low, at around 10 to 12 per year, and adverse coverage, including articles on the residents' letters page, are a rarity in the local press, compared to our neighbouring Authorities.
+Satisfaction with services was also high relative to other Authorities in respect of Council housing, benefits, cleanliness, waste collection and recycling.
+Our level of complaints has fallen from 593 in 2000/01 to 244 in 2002/03. ombudsman queries remain low, at around 10 to 12 per year, and adverse coverage, including articles on the residents' letters page, are a rarity in the local press, compared to our neighbouring Authorities.

-4.3 With one of our key objectives being to provide quality, cost effective services, we are particularly strong in some of the main processing services areas, such as planning, Council tax and payments.
+With one of our key objectives being to provide quality, cost effective services, we are particularly strong in some of the main processing services areas, such as planning, Council tax and payments.
 When comparing performance with that of the rest of the country, almost 54% of our measurable best value performance indicators are in the top two quartiles.

-- 4.4 Areas where we perform less well are: - Decision time on homeless applications (old BV 67 new local 9.3).
+Areas where we perform less well are:

+Decision time on homeless applications (old BV 67 - new local 9.3).
 The Council has taken steps to address this issue.
 It is included as part of our Public Service Agreement with Essex County Council and highlighted in our Corporate Plan/Best Value Performance Plan.
 By reviewing procedures we have improved our performance by 100% between 2000/01 and 2002/03.
-We are seeking further improvement over the next two years. - Re-let times for Council Houses (old BV68 new local 6.5).
-Since 2001/2002, we have taken steps to change procedures which has resulted in an improvement from 6.2 weeks to 3 weeks.
-This already exceeds our target for 2005/2006.
-We will now be revising our target and seeing whether we can make further improvements.
+We are seeking further improvement over the next two years.

+Re-let times for Council Houses (old BV68

+new local 6.5).
+Since 2001/02, we have taken steps to change procedures which has resulted in an improvement from 6.2 weeks to 3 weeks.
+This already exceeds our target for 2005/06.
+We will now see whether we can make further improvements and revise our targets accordingly.

-4.5 We have won a crystal mark for our Housing Benefits Applications Form (April 2002) and an Association of Publishing Agencies award for "Your Home" (our Tenants newsletter) in the Best New Community Information Section (June 2000).
-With other Essex Authorities, we have submitted an application for Beacon status around Community safety.
+We have won a crystal mark for our Housing Benefits Applications Form (April 2002) and an Association of Publishing Agencies award for "Your Home" (our Tenants newsletter) in the Best New Community Information Section (June 2000).
+With other Essex Authorities, we submitted an application for Beacon status around Community Safety, although this has proved unsuccessful.
+We have been acknowledged by ODPM as a reference site in relation to Leisure contracting and have been approached by other Councils as a result of this.